Monospace-V/space-says/Home/sources/SetUp git.md

 You may create a branch using these instructions: https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github#create-a-new-branch
 A branch can be created ```git branch [branch-name]```, and use it by running ```git checkout [branch-name]``` or ```git switch [branch-name]``` to use that branch.
+To create and setup a branch in the same step, you can use ```git checkout -b [branch-name]```.
+This creates a local copy of your branch.

 It is recommended, when making changes, to create a branch, ideally with a name that describes the purpose of the specific branch, for the sake of convenience.

 To push this branch so it shows up on github, look at the "Pushing branches" section below.
+The above instructions only change your branch locally.

 *Making and comitting changes:*